Biblical and Theological Studies Department

 Spirit of God: Christian Renewal in the Community of Faith.
 Co-edited with Beth Felker Jones.
 Downers Grove: IVP Academic, 2015.

-Sara Coleridge: Her Life an enth-Century Major Lives and Letters.
+Sara Coleridge: Her Life and Thought.
+Nineteenth-Century Major Lives and Letters.
 New York: Palgrave Macmillan, 2014.

 Coleridge, the Bible, and Religion.
 Nineteenth-Century Major Lives and Letters.
 New York: Palgrave Macmillan, 2008.